unpoly/unpoly/src/unpoly/pages/focus-option.md

 ### Automatic focus logic

-Pass `'auto'` to try a sequence of focus strategies that works for most cases.
+Pass `{ focus: 'auto' }` to try a sequence of focus strategies that works for most cases.
 This is the default when [navigating](/navigation).

 - Focus a `#hash` in the URL.